 Why We Like It

-- It offers strong bonus rewards on everyday spending categories like dining, online groceries, and select streaming services.
+- It offers a strong combination of travel protections and valuable rewards on everyday spending categories like dining and travel.

-- The $50 annual hotel credit effectively cuts the $95 annual fee in half, making it easy to offset the remaining cost with rewards (publisher-formulated estimate).
+- The $50 annual hotel credit covers more than half of the card's annual fee, making it easy to justify keeping the card year after year (publisher-formulated estimate).

 Pros

-- Features a highly flexible rewards program with a great selection of airline and hotel transfer partners.
+- Highly flexible rewards program with the ability to transfer points to numerous airline and hotel partners.

 Cons